The Fallout (Crown the Empire album)

 The Fallout is the debut studio album by American metalcore band Crown the Empire.
 It was released on November 19, 2012 through Rise Records and was produced by Joey Sturgis.
 It is the first album with new vocalist Dave Escamilla and the only album with founding keyboardist Austin Duncan, who left the band prior to the release.

 Background and recording

 Recording started in August 2012, when they entered the studio with Joey Sturgis.
 During the recording process, the band introduced Dave Escamilla as an official member and additional vocalist for the album.

 For the deluxe edition of the album, the band re-recorded their EP Limitless and intended to release it as part of the deluxe reissue of the album in 2013, the difference being that they have incorporated Escamilla's vocals into them.
-Also for the release, they released "Limitless" as a single, which was released along with its own lyric video.
+Also for the release was the release of "Limitless" as a single, which was released along with its own lyric video.